-progress has been good.
-And there is good reason to anticipate that we will achieve full employment and price stability within the FOMC's current forecast horizon.
-Indeed, in the Committee's Summary of Economic Projections released about a week ago, most participants anticipated that the unemployment rate would return to its long-run neutral level by the end of 2016 and that inflation then would be in the range of 1-3/4 to 2 percent.
+That said, while it has taken longer than anyone would like, our progress has been good.
+Indeed, there is good reason to anticipate that we will achieve full employment and price stability within the FOMC's current forecast horizon.
+Notably, in the Committee's Summary of Economic Projections released a week and a half ago, most participants anticipated that the unemployment rate would return to its long-run neutral level by the end of 2016 and that inflation then would be in the range of 1-3/4 to 2 percent.